Muscular system, Structure of skeletal muscle, Muscles properties & functions

-The movement of body depends on three main systems that are coordinated together which are skeleton system, nervous system and muscular system, Skeleton system represents a suitable place for the attachment of muscles, It supports the moving of limbs, the joints have an important role in the movement of different body parts.
+The movement of the body depends on three main systems that are coordinated together which are skeleton system, nervous system & muscular system, Skeleton system represents a suitable place for the attachment of muscles, It supports the moving of limbs, the joints have an important role in the movement of different body parts.

-- The voluntary muscles ( skeletar or striated) which can be controlled by the man and include most of the body muscles.
+- The voluntary muscles (skeletal or striated) which can be controlled by the man and include most of the body muscles.

-The muscular system consist of a group of structural units called the muscles, (the muscular system is the total of body muscles), The muscles consist of a group of muscular tissues and usually known as flesh.
+The muscular system consists of a group of structural units called the muscles, (the muscular system is the total of body muscles), The muscles consist of a group of muscular tissues and usually known as flesh.

-The number of body muscles in man is about 620 muscles or more, The muscles enable the different parts of body to move, so, the man can move from a place to another and perform his mechanical movement.
+The number of body muscles in man is about 620 muscles or more, The muscles enable the different parts of the body to move, so, the man can move from a place to another and perform his mechanical movement.

 Properties of muscles

-- Transportation: includes the movement of body from one place to another.
+- Transportation: includes the movement of the body from one place to another.

-- Maintain the body posture: either in sitting or standing position , and this because of the muscles of neck, trunk and lower limbs.
+- Maintain the body posture: either in sitting or standing position and this because of the muscles of the neck, trunk & lower limbs.

 Structure of skeletal muscle

-The skeletal muscle consists of a large number of thin filaments called muscular cells or muscle fibers, The muscle fibers are always found in groups that known as muscle bundles that is surrounded by a bundle membrane.
+The skeletal muscle consists of a large number of thin filaments called muscular cells or muscle fibers, The muscle fibers are always found in groups that known as muscle bundles that are surrounded by a bundle membrane.

 Each myofibril consists of :

-Sarcomere is the distance between each two successive Z-lines and found in the middle of light bands, It is the smallest contraction unit in the skeletal muscle.
+The sarcomere is the distance between each two successive Z-lines and found in the middle of light bands, It is the smallest contraction unit in the skeletal muscle.

-Muscles are responsible for the movement of body, because of their ability to contract and relax, causing the motion.
+Muscles are responsible for the movement of the body, because of their ability to contract and relax, causing the motion.

-How the skeletal (voluntary) muscle contract: The skeletal muscle contacts under the effect of nerve impulses and the physiology of muscle response to this nerve stimuli, and this due to the coordination of the three main systems (skeletal, nervous and muscular), The nerve impulses are transmitted to the skeletal muscles as follows:
+How the skeletal (voluntary) muscle contract: The skeletal muscle contracts under the effect of nerve impulses and the physiology of muscle response to this nerve stimuli, and this due to the coordination of the three main systems (skeletal, nervous and muscular), The nerve impulses are transmitted to the skeletal muscles as follows:

-After a part of second, the potential difference of muscle fiber membrane returns to its normal state repolarization, due to the action of cholinesterase enzyme that found in a large amount at the neuro-muscular junction points which destroys the acetylcholine into choline and acetic acid, so, its action stops , its effect vanishes and the membrane permeability to ions returns to its original state (resting state) being ready to receive and respond again to the stimulus.
+After a part of second, the potential difference of muscle fiber membrane returns to its normal state repolarization, due to the action of cholinesterase enzyme that found in a large amount at the neuro-muscular junction points which destroy the acetylcholine into choline and acetic acid, so, its action stops , its effect vanishes and the membrane permeability to ions returns to its original state (resting state) being ready to receive and respond again to the stimulus.